OWASP/glue/README.md

 # Glue

 Glue is a framework for running a series of tools.
-Generally, it is intended as a backbone for automating a security analysis Glue of tools.
+Generally, it is intended as a backbone for automating a security analysis pipeline of tools.

 # Recommended Usage

-For those wishing to run Glue, we recommend using the docker image.
+For those wishing to run Glue, we recommend using the docker image because it should have the other tools it uses available already and configured.
 See the documentation for more info.
 [Glue Docker Documentation](./DOCKER.md)

 For those interested in how to use Glue in a DevOps context, see